ThomasAlexandre/playcrud/README.rst

 In this tutorial
 - the Source will be a very small MySql Database ( A DB containing 2 tables,  Suppliers and Coffees with a 1-to-many relation between them).
-- the Target will be a Play2 app running on localhost port 9000.
+- the Target will be a Play2 app running on localhost port 9000 (with an in-memory H2 database)

 Step 1 - Install a sample Database (the source)
 -----------------------------------------------